History of Florida Gators football: Overview

-Predecessor institutions (before 1906)
+Early history (1906–1959)

 The modern University of Florida (UF) was created in 1905 when the Florida Legislature enacted the Buckman Act, which abolished all of the state's publicly supported institutions of higher learning and consolidated the academic programs of four in the new University of the State of Florida (a land-grant university for white men).
 The private Stetson College (now Stetson University) in DeLand was the first college to field a football team in the state, playing intramural games as early as 1894.
 Stetson, West Florida Seminary (later Florida State College, now Florida State University), and Florida Agricultural College (renamed the University of Florida at Lake City in 1903) had intramural football teams by the late 1890s or early 1900s.
 On November 22, 1901, Florida Agricultural College (FAC) and Stetson fielded teams for a match in Jacksonville as part of the State Fair, the first known intercollegiate football game in Florida.
 Stetson won 6–0, after a sure FAC score was blocked by a tree stump.
 The game sparked interest in football in the state; several other colleges organized intercollegiate games, including the East Florida Seminary (EFS) in Gainesville and Florida State College (FSC) in Tallahassee.
 The 1902 EFS team split games with Stetson and declared itself state champion.
 FAC's first coach was James M. Farr, an English professor from South Carolina, who led the team to victory over FSC in 1902.
 Two of UF's predecessor institutions, the University of Florida at Lake City (previously known as FAC) and EFS, faced each other in 1903.
 In 1904 the Lake City university's athletic club was reorganized, allowing the first major schedule for a Florida football team.
 Led by coach M. O. Bridges, the team was beaten easily by all its opponents (including out-of-state southern teams Alabama, Auburn, Georgia, and Georgia Tech).
 The Lake City team lost its final game to state champion FSC, coached by Jack "Pee Wee" Forsythe (a former lineman for John Heisman at Clemson, who was later the Gators' first coach).

-The University of the State of Florida was in Lake City during its first year of existence (1905–06), while the first buildings of its new campus were constructed in Gainesville.
-The 1905 football season was a lost one, since university president Andrew Sledd ruled several players ineligible for academic reasons, forcing the cancellation of four out of five games.
-Just half of season's final contest was played; it was suspended when it was discovered that Florida's opponent, The Julian Landon Institute of Jacksonville, included a professional player.
-Florida's squad refused to take the field for the second half, and the game was suspended with Florida holding a 6-0 lead.